paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-077-energy-conservation.md

 (2) Any new or amended standard for covered products of a type specified in paragraph (19) 2 of [section 6292(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section6292/a&num=0&edition=prelim) shall not apply to products manufactured within five years after the publication of a final rule establishing such standard.

-(3) The Secretary may, in accordance with subsections (o) and (p) of this section, prescribe an energy conservation standard for television sets.
+(3) The Secretary may, in accordance with subsections (o) and (p), prescribe an energy conservation standard for television sets.
 Any such standard may not become effective with respect to products manufactured before January 1, 1992.

 (4) **Energy efficiency standards for certain lamps.—**